momiah/fitness-tracker/README.md

 ▶ Progress Tracker
 Displaying 3 metrics:
-- Chart to measure Calories to Burn target against Calories Burned
+- D3.js Gauge Chart to measure Calories to Burn target against Calories Burned
 - Dynamic calorie score, displaying 'Calorie Deficit' if Calories Burned is more than consumed or 'Calorie Surplus' if Calories Burned is less than Calories consumed
 - Total Calories burned for the day, taking in calories burned during workout plus total steps taken